agilesix/AgileSix.com/src/content/blog-posts/sixer-spotlight-with-athena-bozak.md

 ---
 templateKey: blogpost
-title: Sixer Spotlight with Athena Bozak
+title: " Sixer Spotlight with Athena Bozak"
 subtitle: Veterans helping Veterans
 shortdescription: After four years of active duty service in the U.S Air Force, Athena Bozak shares her journey to Agile Six, how she transitioned into the